Engaged Learning Center

 Dr. David Gerstein has established an endowed fund, named in honor of his parents, at Butler University that will support travel and research related to the study of the Jewish Holocaust.
 This year's award will support travel and research related to the study of the Jewish Holocaust and is open to undergraduate students of all majors.
 Dr. Gerstein personally expressed an enthusiasm for a variety of uses for the fund.

 Congratulations to Ben Kessler (Health Sciences) and Alea Rashid (Business) for being co-recipients of this year's award.
-They will both present on their research in the Fall 2018 semester at a date to be determined.
+They both present on their research on Monday, October 29 from 7-8 pm in PB 156.
+Thanks to everyone who attended!

 Congratulations to Isaac Warshawsky (Pharmacy '20) for being selected as the second recipient of the Bruce and Lucy Gerstein Holocaust Education Fund.
 Isaac traveled to Poland over spring break and has been working on an ongoing research project related to the film Schindler's List.